lizhuo-1994/NECSA/README.md

 ## 5 Citing and Thanks

 Our work is highly depending on tianshou, thanks to the efforts by the developers.
-Please kindly cite the paper if you reference our repo.
+Please kindly cite the paper if you referenced our repo.

 ```latex
 @article{tianshou,